moshemery/TestG1/README.md

 ## Controls

 - **Desktop:** Use the left and right arrow keys to move and space bar to fire.
+Press **Enter** to pause or resume.
 - **Mobile:** Tilt your device left or right to steer the ship and tap the screen to shoot.
-After a crash, tap the Restart button to play again.
+Double tap anywhere to pause or resume.
+- Destroy enemies to earn points.
+You start with three lives and gain an extra life every ten points.
+When all lives are lost, hit the Restart button to play again.

 ## GitHub Pages